Digital Hate: Perpetrators, Audiences, and (Dis)Empowered Targets

 Significance

 A project of this scale and disciplinary breadth has never been attempted before.
-DIGIHATE will not only move significantly beyond the state-of-the-art in the literature, its findings will also be helpful for building and maintaining dignified societies in the digital world.
+DIGIHATE will not only move significantly beyond the state-of-the-art in the literature, but its findings will also be helpful for building and maintaining dignified societies in the digital world.

 Financiële details & Tijdlijn